 A lot of production companies and venues don't pay enough money for the amount of time that the director wants the sound designer to be around for, so often we have to dovetail shows to make them work economically.

 Could you possibly outline some of the projects youʼve been involved in involving background sound?

-I use background sounds a lot when I'm asked to create a sense of silence, or focus in on a part of the show - I will put background sounds before and after the scenes when silence or focus is required, and take them out to create a sense of silence.
+I use these sorts of sounds a lot when I'm asked to create a sense of silence, or focus in on a part of the show - I will put atmospheric sounds before and after the scenes when silence or focus is required, and take them out to create a sense of silence.
 This process is largely subliminal for the audience.
 The background sounds I use range from abstract sounds, through to naturallisitc atmospheres.